MargaretLzy/html-fundamentals-html-links-lab-yale-web-yss-051721/README.md

-# HTML Links

-## Learning Goals

-1. Recognize how `a` tags are structured and implemented
-2. Create different types of links with the `a` tag

-## Introduction

 Links, also known as _hyperlinks_, put the _web_ in _World Wide Web_: many
 millions of HTML pages, connected together through _links_.
 In this lab, we will